Little Silver #5 – Son of a Preacher Man? Actually, the Opposite

 Yep, that’s the kind of girl I am.

 For weeks I walked the half mile to church on Sundays to sing and sway.
 Of course, we were all white so the swaying was disappointingly minimal, but the feeling of hearing, or almost not-hearing, my own voice blend with the bigger, more resonant group voice was a real high.
-A religious experience, you might say, and to this day, “Go Tell it on the Mountain” remains one of my favorite songs to sing.
+A religious experience, you might say, and to this day, “Go Tell it on the Mountain” remains one of my favorite songs.

 (Remember Dan McCallum?
 Are you wondering how I might meaningfully weave him into the fabric of this tale now that we’re drawing to a close?
 Well, I just plain didn’t want to edit him out.
 After all, he was a nice guy, so why be a jerk?
 Plus it’s the privilege my indie-press here affords me.)